fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository)

 #### BundleIsIdenticalTo
 **Description:** &#x1F4A5; The BundleIsIdenticalTo element contains an URI that uniquely identifies an identical resource.
-This element should only be used if it can be ascertained that the identified resource and the current resource will remain identical; else BundleIsDerivedFrom should be used.
+This element should only be used if it can be ascertained that the identified resource and the current resource will remain identical; else BundleIsDerivationOf should be used.

 	Discovery:					no
 	Display:					page